-Over the past two decades, private equity has contributed to a shrinking of the U.S. stock market.
-We develop a political economy model of private equity activity to study the wider economic consequences of this trend.
-We show that private and social incentives to delist firms from the stock market are not always aligned.
-Private equity firms could inadvertently impose an externality on the economy by reducing citizen-investors' exposure to corporate profits and thus undermining popular support for business-friendly policies.
-This can lead to long-term reductions in aggregate investment, productivity, and employment.
+Over the past two decades, the U.S. stock market has been shrinking as the public firm model has begun to fall out of favor.
+We develop a political economy model of delistings to study the wider economic consequences of this trend.
+We show that the private and social incentives to delist firms from the stock market need not be aligned.
+Delistings can inadvertently impose an externality on the economy by reducing citizen-investors' exposure to corporate profits and thereby undermining popular support for business-friendly policies.
+By facilitating companies' departures from the stock market, private equity firms can trigger a chain of events that may lead to long-term reductions in aggregate investment, productivity, and employment.